 This year we headed to Tree People, which is a hidden gem tucked into Coldwater Canyon.
 Here are a few photos from this year’s hike and some of my suggestions of my favorite hikes in Los Angeles:

-HIKES IN LOS ANGELES
+THE 8 BEST HIKES IN LOS ANGELES

-Tree People just does it right!
+Tree People just does hiking right!
 There a non-profit that has been around for 30 years and their goal is to promote sustainable forestry in urban centers.
 They accomplish that by having “livable” forests like this park that I use for hiking and picnics on a regular basis.
 This time of year you can even donate and dedicate a tree to someone, which if you ask me is the type of gift I’d love to give or get.

-Less a hike and more a walking path, this is likely the most off-the-beaten path, locals-only hike on the list.
+Less a hike and more a walking path, this is likely the most off-the-beaten path, locals-only Los Angeles hike on the list.
 It's hidden in the Hollywood HIlls so can take a minute to find but is well worth it.
 And, if you head to the Mullholland Dam, you can get a view across the reservoir of the Hollywood Sign.

 Possibly my favorite view of Los Angeles and the coast, this hike can be as long or short and difficult or easy as you like.
 Go here on a clear day and you really feel like you can see forever!

-Fine Print: This post was sponsored by the folks at Life is good®, makers of UTZ certified organic coffee which promotes sustainable farming.
+This post was sponsored by the folks at Life is good®, makers of UTZ certified organic coffee which promotes sustainable farming.
 10% of all their profits go to helping children in need.
 All content, ideas, and words are my own.
 Thanks for supporting these sponsors who allow us to keep Salt & Wind up and running.